ramonhidalgo/Aces-Cloud/README.md

 # firebase-functions

-Automating various publication and notification processes for the AHS app database.
+Automating vaasdfsadfsdff rious publication and notification processes for the AHS app database.